Our Lady of the Pillar: Approval

 The work represents the Virgen del Pilar, patroness of Spain.

 The apparition of Our Lady of the Pillar was accepted as canonical by Pope Innocent XIII in 1723.
 So many contradictions had arisen concerning the miraculous origin of the church that Spain appealed to Innocent XIII to settle the controversy.
 After careful investigation, the twelve cardinals, in whose hands the affair rested, adopted the following account, which was approved by the Sacred Congregation of Rites on 7 August 1723, and later inserted in the lessons of the office of the feast of our Lady of the Pillar, celebrated on 12 October:

 Holy Chapel of the Pilar of Zaragoza.
 Altar with the Coming of the Virgin by José Ramírez de Arellano.

 Of all the places that Spain offers for the veneration of the devout, the most illustrious is doubtless the sanctuary consecrated to God under the invocation of the Blessed Virgin, under the title of our Lady of the Pillar, at Saragossa.

 According to ancient and pious tradition, St. James the Greater, led by Providence into Spain, spent some time at Saragossa.
 He there received a signal favour from the Blessed Virgin.
 As he was praying with his disciples one night, upon the banks of the Ebro, as the same tradition informs us, the Mother of God, who still lived, appeared to him, and commanded him to erect an oratory in that place.
 The apostle delayed not to obey this injunction, and with the assistance of his disciples soon constructed a small chapel.
-In the course of time a larger church was built and dedicated, which, with the dedication of Saint Saviour's, is kept as a festival in the city and Diocese of Saragossa on the 4th of October.
+In the course of time a larger church was built and dedicated, which, with the dedication of Saint Saviour's, is kept as a festival in the city and Diocese of Saragossa on 4 October.

 James returned to Jerusalem with some of his disciples where he became a martyr, beheaded in AD 44 during the reign of Herod Agrippa.
 His disciples allegedly returned his body to Spain.
 The year AD 40 is the earliest recognised Marian apparition in the Catholic Church, dating to a time when Mary, the mother of Jesus, was still alive.

 Pope Clement XII allowed the celebration of the feast of Our Lady of the Pillar all over the Spanish Empire in 1730.
 Since the feast day (12 October) coincides with the discovery of the Americas (12 October 1492), Mary was later named as Patroness of the Hispanic World under this title.